DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Faction Rules/Index.md

 ### 2nd Rank - Ruus'alor
 The Ruus'alor is a veteran soldier and warrior.
 He most frequently commands squads and patrols and is responsible for basic discipline as well as being a liason between higher ranking Mando'ade and the basic soldiers.

-Ruus'alor ranked Mandalorians gain access to the following:
+Ruus'alor ranked Mandalorians gain access to the following features:

 #### Enhanced Insignia.
 *Ruus'alor* rank or higher Mandalorians have an Enhanced insignia.
 While wearing their insignia, all Mandalorians can cast the combustive shot at-will tech power (Player's Handbook, page 230).
 Intelligence is their casting ability for this tech power.